marcoliceti/angular-slides/README.md

 `function myHandler(event, old_slide, new_slide) { ... }`
 * the `slide_number` query parameter in the address bar is kept in sync with the current slide number (synchronization happens when the animation completes)

+All other behaviors are to be intended as implementation-specific and should not be depended on.

 ## For contributors